Determinantal random subgraphs

-The existence of these matroids, simply obtained by taking unions with the uniform matroid, or duals, starting from the circular matroid, does not contradict the result of \cite{Simoes-Pereira} mentioned above.
+The existence of these matroids, simply obtained by taking unions with the uniform matroid, or duals, starting from the circular matroid, does not contradict the result of \cite{Simoes-Pereira} mentioned in the introduction: the circular and bicircular matroids of a graph are the only two matroids such that their sets of circuits are homeomorphism classes of connected graphs.
 Indeed the circuits of $\cM_{k,0}$ consist in simple cycles and spanning forests with $k$ components; because of the \emph{spanning} assumption this is not the class of subgraphs \emph{homeomorphic} to a fixed subclass of connected graphs.
 Similarly, the circuits of $\cM_{0,\ell}(\rG)$ are the minimal subgraphs with $\ell+1$ independent cycles; because these subgraphs are not necessarily \emph{connected}, this is not the class of subgraphs homeomorphic to a fixed subclass of \emph{connected} graphs.